7 Tips for Preventing Sports Injuries

 If you have experienced a sports injury, treatment options range from regenerative medicine to minimally invasive surgeries.
 When you suspect an injury, immediately consult a physician to obtain the correct treatment and start recovery so you can get back out on the field.

-The Spine Institute of North America seeks to get you on the road to recovery with the right care path.
+The Metropolitan Pain & Spine Institute seeks to get you on the road to recovery with the right care path.
 In our caring and helpful environment, our staff is ready to discuss treatment options and provide clarity in potential procedures.
 With the leading techniques and continuous training, our physicians will relieve your pain and revive your life.

 For spine injuries, we offer the best practices in endoscopic discectomy, endoscopic facet rhizotomy and spinal cord stimulation.
 Contact us today to learn more about sports injury prevention or to schedule an appointment.